 A life insurance policy was voided when investigation revealed the applicant deliberately concealed a serious heart condition and falsified medical questionnaire responses

-An insurer attempted to void a home insurance policy claiming the owner didn't disclose previous water damage, but AFCA found the insurer's questions were unclear and the consumer had taken reasonable care
+An insurer attempted to void an income protection policy claiming the applicant didn't disclose a previous workplace injury, but AFCA found the insurer's medical questionnaire was ambiguous and the consumer had taken reasonable care

 Get indicative insurance quotes from 9+ leading Australian insurers.